The gospel: In various Christian movements

 The good news is described in many different ways in the Bible.
 Each one reflects different emphases, and describes part or all of the biblical narrative.
 Christian teaching of the good news—including the preaching of the Apostles in the Book of Acts—generally focuses upon the resurrection of Jesus and its implications.
 Sometimes in the Bible, the good news is described in other terms, but it still describes God's saving acts.
 For example, the Apostle Paul taught that the good news was announced to the patriarch Abraham in the words, "All nations will be blessed through you."
 (Galatians 3:6–9; c.f.
 Genesis 12:1–3).

 Liberation theology

 Liberation theology, articulated in the teachings of Latin American Catholic theologians Leonardo Boff and Gustavo Gutiérrez, emphasizes that Jesus came not only to save humanity, but also to liberate the poor and oppressed.
-A similar movement among the Latin American evangelical movement is the integral mission, in which the church is seen as an agent for positively transforming the wider world, in response to the good news.
-This can likewise be seen in black theology of certain African and African American Christians.
+A similar movement among the Latin American evangelical movement is the integral mission, in which the Church is seen as an agent for positively transforming the wider world, in response to the good news.